Radio Times: History and profile

 The Radio Times was first issued on 28 September 1923 for the price of 2d, carrying details of programmes for six BBC wireless stations (2LO, 5IT, 2ZY, 5NO, 5WA and 5SC); newspapers at the time boycotted radio listings fearing that increased listenership might decrease their sales.
-It included a message to "listeners" by the BBC's chairman, Lord Pease.
-Initially, The Radio Times was a combined enterprise between the British Broadcasting Company and publishers George Newnes Ltd within the latter typeset, printed and distributed the magazine.
+It included a message to "listeners" by the BBC's chairman, Lord Gainford.
+Initially, The Radio Times was a combined enterprise between the British Broadcasting Company and publishers George Newnes Ltd; the latter typeset, printed and distributed the magazine.
 In 1925, the BBC assumed full editorial control, but printing and distribution could not begin in-house until 1937.
 The Radio Times established a reputation for using leading writers and illustrators, and the covers from the special editions are now collectable design classics.
-By 26 September 1926, the narrow columns of BBC's wireless programme schedules were broken up by the insertion of a photograph or two – relevant to or depicting subjects of the broadcasts.
-On 1 May 1927, The Radio Times produced an experimental Braille edition under the auspices of the National Institute for the Blind with its success led to a regular weekly version publication costing one penny.
-From 15 January 1933, the introduction of a weekly crossword puzzle heralded as popular as ever within the publication making its first-ever appearance.
+By 26 September 1926, the narrow columns of BBC's wireless programme schedules were broken up by the insertion of a photograph or two, relevant to or depicting subjects of the broadcasts.
+On 1 May 1927, The Radio Times produced an experimental Braille edition under the auspices of the National Institute for the Blind, and its success led to a regular weekly version publication costing one penny.
+From 15 January 1933, a weekly crossword puzzle made its first-ever appearance.

-From 5 January 1934, the three-column programme pages were expanded to include a fourth column with the BBC's television programmes given a new section layout (on 8 January), and The Radio Times announced a regular series of "experimental television transmissions by the Baird process" for half an hour every night at 11.00pm.
-The launch of the first regular 405-line television service by the BBC was reflected with television listings in The Radio Times London edition of 23 October 1936.
+From 5 January 1934, the three-column programme pages were expanded to include a fourth column, with the BBC's television programmes given a new section layout on 8 January, and The Radio Times announced a regular series of "experimental television transmissions by the Baird process" for half an hour every night at 11 pm.
+The launch of the first regular 405-line television service by the BBC was reflected with television listings in The Radio Timess London edition of 23 October 1936.
 Thus, Radio Times became the first-ever television listings magazine in the world.
-Initially, only two pages in each edition were devoted to television, which ran from Monday to Saturday and remained off-air on Sundays.
+Initially, only two pages in each edition were devoted to television, which ran from Monday to Saturday and remained off-air on Sundays until 3 April 1938.